 In Pomorie you can visit: the old churches – the Transfiguration Church (dating back to 18th–19th centuries has a valuable iconostasis and icons) and the Assumption Church (19th century); a stone bas-relief of St. Georgi is preserved in the St. Georgi the Victorious Monastery of Pomorie; a museum collection is arranged in the house of Peyo Yavorov, the reknown Bulgarian poet and there is a monument to his honour near the Yavorov Rocks.
 A domed tomb-mausoleum (3rd-4th century) was found in the area of Kouhata Mogila near the Europa Camping.
 It is interesting for the construction resembling a funnel and is open to visitors.

-Apartments for sale in a new residential building close to the beach in the resort Ravda
+Apartments with sea view for sale in a new building in the quarter Galata - Varna

-Luxury beachfront apartments for sale in the town of Nessebar
+Luxury frontline apartments for sale in the resort Ahtopol

 Ref. №: 2892